Subaru vs. Toyota Guide: Which One Is More Reliable?

 Toyota and Subaru have great safety features and high safety ratings, but Toyota has higher safety ratings than Subaru.
-There are 12 Toyota cars earning the IIHS safety ratings, with eight on the top safety pick rating.
-This is higher than Subaru, the top safety pick rating.
+Out of 12 Toyota cars earning IIHS safety ratings, eight received the top safety pick rating, surpassing Subaru in this regard.

-The gas Mileage Comparison of Subaru and Toyota varies according to their models.
-However, comparing the base fuel economy ratings of Toyota and Subaru cars, we noticed that Toyota does better.
-The Toyota Corolla achieves improved gas mileage than Subaru Impreza.
+The gas mileage of Subaru and Toyota cars varies across different models.
+However, when comparing the base fuel economy ratings, Toyota cars generally outperform Subaru.
+The Toyota Corolla achieves better gas mileage than the Subaru Impreza."

 Toyotas last longer than Subaru.
-Although, Subaru does better than Toyota in snow.
-However, on an overall scale, Toyota cars and their engines last longer than Subaru does.
+While Subaru performs better than Toyota in snow, Toyota cars and their engines generally have a longer lifespan.

 Subaru cars last up to 200,000 miles with an average lifespan of 10 to 13 years of extensive use.
-This largely depends on your maintenance habits, as many Subaru cars do not last this long.
+However, the longevity of Subaru cars heavily relies on maintenance habits, and not all may reach this mileage.

-Subaru is the only car brand that maintains the use of Boxer engines for all its cars.
-It is worth mentioning that Subaru’s use of Boxer engines gives its cars amazing balance and stability.
-This translates to superb control, all thanks to the lower center of gravity.
+Subaru is unique among car brands for exclusively using Boxer engines in all its vehicles.
+Subaru's Boxer engines provide its cars with exceptional balance and stability.
+This results in superb control due to the lower center of gravity.

 Toyota and Subaru have amazing resale value, safety, and technology systems.
-You will find varying costs for the different models of these car brands.
-You can choose between an AWD car with amazing traction or a versatile car with fuel efficiency and longevity benefits.
+The costs vary across different models of these brands.
+Choose an AWD car from Subaru for superior traction, or opt for a Toyota for its fuel efficiency and longevity.

 Frequently Asked Questions